oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 .. admonition:: Learning
     :class: important

-    The learning of this step:how to include time series for costs
+    Costs can be time-dependent.
+The optimal operation can be changed this way if the model includes a storage.

-You can get the complete (uncommented) code for this step: :download:`ev_charging_5.py </../tutorials/introductory/ev_charging/ev_charging_5.py>`
+You can get the complete (uncommented) code for this step:
+:download:`ev_charging_5.py </../tutorials/introductory/ev_charging/ev_charging_5.py>`

 .. dropdown:: Click to display the code